buuug7/utilities-css/README.md

 #### Flex

-Support most features of flex layout and let user quickly manage layout, alignment and more of control. steal from Bootstrap flex utilities.
+Support most features of flex layout and let user quickly manage the layout, alignment and more of control. steal from Bootstrap flex utilities.

 - flex direction
   - flex-row